 The Verdict on Tax Deductions and Tax Credits:

 Tax deductions are straightforward – if you earned $60,000 and made a $5,000 RRSP contribution your taxable income will be reduced to $55,000.
-Deductions typically result in bigger tax savings than credits as long as your marginal tax rate is higher than 15 percent.
+Deductions typically result in bigger tax savings than credits as long as your marginal tax rate is higher than 15%.

-A non-refundable tax credit, on the other hand, must be applied to any taxes owing and is first multiplied by 15 percent.
+A non-refundable tax credit, on the other hand, must be applied to any taxes owing and is first multiplied by 15%.
 That means a $5,000 non-refundable tax credit would only result in about $750 in tax savings.

-The most overlooked tax credits and tax deductions (the ones most likely to go unclaimed) are medical expenses, union dues, moving expenses, student loan interest, childcare expenses, and employment expenses.
+The most overlooked tax credits and tax deductions (the ones most likely to go unclaimed) are medical expenses, union dues, moving expenses, student loan interest, childcare expenses, and employment expenses (including work from home expenses).

 That’s why it’s important that Canadian tax filers make a checklist of every tax deduction and tax credit available to them at tax-time and take advantage of all that apply to their situation.